iwilare/category-theory-course-2025/2025-02-21 - Lecture 4 - String and pasting diagrams.md

        i
 ```

-When the equals is present it means that this is a *commutative* diagram, not a pasting one.
+When the equals is present it means that this is a *commutative* diagram, not a pasting one, i.e., it's just telling that the equation $f \,; g = h \,; i$ is true.

 ```
        f         k        l